artbyrab/yii2-module-base/documents/guides/building-your-module.md

 # Building your module

-Before building your own module on the top of this one, it is definately worth running this module by starting the server as per the install guide and having a look at the various files and folders and trying to understand how it all works.
+Before building your own module on the top of this one, it is definitely worth running this module by starting the server as per the install guide and having a look at the various files and folders and trying to understand how it all works.

 ## Replacing module settings